citkane/fetchmanager/README.md

 All of `important_stuff` will thus be requested before `buggy_endpoint` retries.
 There are some quirks to this behaviour:
 - If the default retry wait is set to 500ms, `important_stuff` will proceed immediately and not wait on the buggy failure.
-- If `important_stuff` consumes 300ms to make it's requests, then `buggy_endpoint` will wait the remaining 200ms before retrying.
+- If `important_stuff` consumes 300ms to complete it's requests, then `buggy_endpoint` will wait the remaining 200ms before retrying.
 - if the user has provided `wait_cb`, and it returns eg. 1000ms (maybe a rate limit is being imposed) - then the whole queue, including `important_stuff`, will wait for 1000ms

 We can also do the inverse, and prioritise request retries to the front of the queue.